AgileLearningCenters/alc-wordpress-core/wp-content/plugins/types/readme.txt

 If you also buy Views, with Toolset, you'll have a complete solution for both **defining** and **displaying** custom data.
 You can achieve everything that Views does if you're fluent in PHP and know WordPress API.
 When you buy Views, you're also supporting Types development, but we're not looking for donations.
 You should consider Views for its value and nothing else.

-= I am already a ninje developer, do I really need Views? =
+= I am already a ninja developer, do I really need Views? =

 We honestly think so.
 Even if you're an expert developer, do you really enjoy doing the same stuff over and over again?
 With Views, you can concentrate on the unique features of every new site that you build, without wasting time on routine stuff.